cerner/terra-core/README.md

 6. Build the dev container.
     - Navigate to View -> Command Palette -> Open Workspace In Container or Reopen Folder Locally
 7. You're now running in a dev container.
 Use the terminal of the dev container to issue any npm commands.
-8. Before running any WDIO tests (`npm run test` or `npm run wdio`) from inside this Dev Container, make sure to perform the following steps:
+8. Before running any WDIO tests (`npm run test` or `npm run wdio`), make sure to perform the following steps:
-    - Open a fresh terminal and navigate to  ".devcontainer/" path.
+    - Open a new terminal (outside the dev container) and navigate to  ".devcontainer/" path in your repository.
     - Execute the command `"docker compose -f docker-compose-wdio.yml up"`.
 Selenium hub should spin up.
     - Navigate to the root package.json file and edit the wdio scripts to include `--disableSeleniumService=true` flag.
       For example:
        ```sh
        "scripts": {
-        "wdio": "terra wdio --disableSeleniumService --themes terra-default-theme clinical-lowlight-theme orion-fusion-theme"
+        "wdio": "terra wdio --disableSeleniumService=true --themes terra-default-theme clinical-lowlight-theme orion-fusion-theme"
         }
        ```
       This will disable the selenium service from spinning up again through terra-functional-testing setup.
-    - You can now run `npm run test` or any npm command which runs wdio tests through the Dev container.
+    - You can now run `npm run test` or any npm command which runs wdio tests from inside the Dev Container.

 <h2 id="license">
   LICENSE